 This course introduces students to understandings of Jesus emerging from non-western cultures and from groups on the margins of society.
 Asians, Africans, Latin Americans, African-Americans and women around the world are appropriating the Christian faith from their particular situations and creating, for the first time, a genuine "global Christianity."
 The process of the course is designed to facilitate students' appropriation of their own faith in dialog with these diverse insights about Jesus and the gospel message.
-Readings include narratives and the writings of both Christian for majors, minors, and spirituality track students has additional requirements in an area of theological study and requires the completion of at least 6 hours of prior religious studies credit.
-RELS 222 partially fulfills the global awareness and social responsibility outcome.
-Prerequisite for RELS 222: RELS 100.
+Readings include narratives and the writings of both Christian theologians and thinkers from other religious traditions.
+A 300-level course intensification for majors, minors, and spirituality track students has additional requirements in an area of theological study and requires the completion of at least 6 hours of prior religious studies credit.
+RELS 222 partially fulfills the knowledge (humanities) outcome or the global awareness and social responsibility outcome.